sigil

 MINT locks in the centre.
 Until the work is done.

-Every job, regardless of direction, routes its payment through a central escrow.
+Every job and open offer routes payment through central escrow.
 The hirer's MINT can't be withdrawn while the contract is open.
-The worker can't claim until a milestone is signed.
-The chain is the trusted third party.
+Bounty payouts stay reserved per claim until a deterministic verifier threshold is reached.

 Step 2 · Release